 Book-Entry Notes.
 Persons acquiring beneficial ownership interests in the Book-Entry Notes ("Note Owners") will hold such Notes through The Depository Trust Company ("DTC") in the United States and Clearstream or Euroclear outside the United States, if they are participants of such systems (the "Participants"), or indirectly through organizations which are participants in such systems (the "Indirect Participants").
 Each Class of Book-Entry Notes initially will be represented by one or more physical certificates registered in the name of Cede & Co., the nominee of DTC.
 Investors may hold such beneficial interest in the Book-Entry Notes in minimum denominations of \$10,000 and incremental denominations of \$1 in excess thereof.
-Except as described below, no Note Owner will be entitled to receive a Definitive Note.
-Unless and until Definitive Notes are issued, it is anticipated that the only Noteholder of the Book-Entry Notes will be Cede & Co., as nominee of DTC.
+Except as described below, no Note Owner will be entitled to receive a Definitive Notes will be Cede & Co., as nominee of DTC.
 Note Owners will not be Noteholders as that term is used in the Debt Agreement.
 Note Owners are only permitted to exercise their rights indirectly through Participants, Indirect Participants, Clearstream, Euroclear and DTC.